SAC Flow: Sample-Efficient Reinforcement Learning of Flow-Based Policies via Velocity-Reparameterized Sequential Modeling: Introduction

 \item \textbf{A practical and sample-efficient SAC framework for flow policies.} We develop SAC Flow, a robust off-policy algorithm built upon our stabilized architectures.
 By introducing a noise-augmented rollout, we enable tractable likelihood computation for the SAC objective, a key technical hurdle.
 This approach yields two robust training procedures: (i) a stable from-scratch trainer for dense-reward tasks and (ii) a unified offline-to-online pipeline for sparse-reward tasks.

-\item \textbf{State-of-the-art sample efficiency and performance.} Our proposed methods, SAC Flow-G and SAC Flow-T, consistently attain state-of-the-art performance across a comprehensive suite of benchmarks, including MuJoCo, OGBench, and Robomimic.
-They significantly outperform recent flow- and diffusion-based baselines in terms of both final returns and convergence speed, empirically validating the high \textbf{sample efficiency} of our direct off-policy training approach.
-Ablation studies further confirm the robustness and stability of our designs. \end{itemize}
+\item \textbf{State-of-the-art sample efficiency and performance.} Our proposed methods, SAC Flow-G and SAC Flow-T, establish new state-of-the-art results across a comprehensive suite of benchmarks.
+In from-scratch training on challenging MuJoCo tasks, our approach delivers performance gains of up to $130\%$ over strong baselines.
+Furthermore, in complex offline-to-online manipulation tasks on OGBench, it achieves up to a $60\%$ higher success rate.
+These results empirically validate the superior \textbf{sample efficiency} of our direct off-policy training approach, with ablation studies further confirming the robustness of our designs. \end{itemize}